Can I apply for a Car loan?

 Is it necessary to have an account with the bank from which you take a loan?

 There is no such compulsion for you to have an account with the bank.
 Normally banks have no problem in giving auto loans to people who do not have an account with them.
-However there may be certain privileges you may enjoy with having an account of the same bank you take a loan from.
+However, there may be certain privileges you may enjoy with having an account at the same bank you take a loan from.

 Is it better to go to my current bank for loans?